blackducksoftware/perceptor/README.md

 We follow the same standards for golang as are followed in the moby project, the kubernetes project, and other major golang projects.

-We embrace modern golang idioms including usage of viper for configuration, glide for dependencies, and aim to stay on the 'bleeding edge', since, after all, we aim to always deploy inside of containers.
+We embrace modern golang idioms including usage of viper for configuration and dep for dependencies.

 ## Testing your patches

 We enable travis-ci for builds, which runs all the unit tests associated with your patches.
 Make sure you submit code with unit tests when possible and verify your tests pass in your pull request.
 If there are any issues with travis, file an issue and assign it to Jay (jayunit100) and Senthil (msenmurgan).